MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="back"></a>  basic_string_view::back

-Returns a reference to the last element.
+Returns a const_reference to the last element.

 ```cpp
 constexpr const_reference back() const;